 Nettleden with Potten End Parish Council Burial Ground is located at the junction of Hempstead Lane and Pouchen End Lane.

-It hoped that parishioners will find it to be a place to visit and remember and that all will find the sitting area a peaceful spot in which to pause a while.
+It is hoped that parishioners will find it to be a place to visit and remember and that all will find the sitting area a peaceful spot in which to pause a while.

 In 2022 many of the families of those buried in the burial ground together with Holy Trinity Church, Hertfordshire County Council and the Parish Council collaborated in planting an avenue of ten flowering cherry trees to mark the occasion of the Queen’s Platinum Jubilee.